craftercms/docs/source/developers/projects/studio/api/repo/rebuild-database.rst

 Rebuild Crafter Studio's database and object state with the underlying repository.

 .. important::
     This API is deprecated and provided only as a reference.
-Please see :studio_swagger_url:`#/repository/rebuildDatabase` for the current version.
+Please see `rebuildDatabase <../../../../../_static/api/studio.html#tag/repository/operation/rebuildDatabase>`_ for the current version.

 --------------------
 Resource Information